glowkeeper/Enervator/docs/paper/enervator.md

 Could there be unintended consequences of [Enervator](https://github.com/glowkeeper/Enervator)?
 By internalising problematic network externalities, could there be negative psychological impacts?
 Might the token generate some unwanted behaviour, such as the token holder not turning on the heating, even when the outside temperatures determine that the heating should go on.
 Such matters are only addressable through extensive testing of future iterations of the token.

 Is the algorithm currently implemented by [Enervator](https://github.com/glowkeeper/Enervator) too simplistic?
 Could it offer better incentives?
-The author's article for The Conversation [^1005] concluded that "if humankind is to avoid climate catastrophe, we need to take urgent action and find solutions that produce clean, sustainable energy" [@Huckle_BitcoinHighEnergy_2018].
+The author's article for The Conversation[^2] concluded that "if humankind is to avoid climate catastrophe, we need to take urgent action and find solutions that produce clean, sustainable energy" [@Huckle_BitcoinHighEnergy_2018].
 [Enervator](https://github.com/glowkeeper/Enervator) could incentivise clean energy, too.
 For example, if annual wind power grows, the token's value increases.
 Again, improvements to the value algorithm of [Enervator](https://github.com/glowkeeper/Enervator) can only occur through extensive testing.

 This article proposes that EOR increases the visibility and availability of financial information.
 However, the cryptographic capabilities inherent in blockchain technology make it challenging to match transactions to real people [@karlstrom_libertarians_2014].
 That challenge is not insurmountable, especially if the Indian Government were to adopt EOR, whereby it was in charge of issuing the necessary addresses for trading the token.

-Finally, during a presentation for an Innovation forum discussing Energy Services Business Models, held by the [UK Centre for Research into Energy Demand Solutions](http://www.sussex.ac.uk/spru/research/projects/creds) at [The Fusebox, Brighton](https://thefuseboxbrighton.com/) on October 4th 2019 [^1001], this author discussed the barriers to uptake in front of [Enervator](https://github.com/glowkeeper/Enervator).
+Finally, during a presentation for an Innovation forum discussing Energy Services Business Models, held by the [UK Centre for Research into Energy Demand Solutions](http://www.sussex.ac.uk/spru/research/projects/creds) at [The Fusebox, Brighton](https://thefuseboxbrighton.com/) on October 4th 2019[^17], this author discussed the barriers to uptake in front of [Enervator](https://github.com/glowkeeper/Enervator).
 A slide showed the network externalities discussed in this thesis, whereby the hoped-for energy-efficient behaviour might only become apparent if the token managed wide-scale adoption.
 However, the person in charge of energy services at a UK county council had presented before the author, during which they explained they were seeking innovative solutions to lowering their consumption.
 The author offered [Enervator](https://github.com/glowkeeper/Enervator) as one such innovation.
 Could the solution to those network externalities come in the form of scaling back the goals of [Enervator](https://github.com/glowkeeper/Enervator)?
 Instead of incentivising global efficiencies, might it incentivise the energy consumption of that county council?
 The person in charge of the county council's energy services seemed to think so, and initial conversations about the idea appear promising.

 ## Conclusion